huiyuxie/huiyuxie.github.io/gsoc23.md

 ### Numeric Type Stability in Upstream
 *Apr 28, 2024*

 Currently, double-precision floating-point numbers (`Float64`) are supported with type stability in the upstream repository.
 To add GPU support to Trixi.jl, we have to include support for single-precision floating-point numbers (`Float32`) to achieve significant speedup.
-This issue is addressed as a preliminary step for the entire CUDA project.
+This issue is addressed as a preliminary step for the entire project.

 Please check [here](https://github.com/huiyuxie/trixi_cuda/issues/12) for more details.